Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Comparison to national accounts

 \subsection{From inter-industrial flow of funds to input-output tables}

-Payments in our data present both source and destination industries and can be transformed into symmetric matrices of monetary flows, whereby rows are paying industries and columns are those being paid.
-Transposing the matrices (swapping rows and columns) leads to symmetric matrices of input-output flows, showing the row industries (being paid) as the suppliers of an input and column industries as (paying) customers.
+Payments in our data present both source and destination industries.
+They can be transformed into symmetric matrices of monetary flows, whereby rows are paying industries and columns are those being paid.
+Transposing the matrices leads to symmetric matrices of input-output flows, showing the row industries (being paid) as the input suppliers and column industries as (paying) customers.

-These matrices serve as proxies of IOTs, enabling a benchmarking exercise with the official NAs tables.
+These matrices serve as proxies of IOTs, enabling a benchmarking exercise with the official NA tables.
 Here, we look at three different types of symmetric IOTs published by the ONS: (1) intermediate use within the supply and use tables (SUTs), and two analytical IOTs in an (2) industry-by-industry (IxI) and (3) product-by-product (PxP) format.
+These tables reflect supply chain linkages between industries.\footnote{For the SUTs, we used ``Table 2: Demand of products -- The 'Combined Use matrix' - Intermediate demand'', as published along with the ONS Blue Book \citep{ons2023blue}.
+This table represents the intermediate use of different products (rows) by industry (columns) as values of intermediate inputs, represented in purchasers' prices.
+The product classification is aligned with industry codes, which enables the symmetric representation as an IOT-proxy, while conceptual differences remain \citep{esa2010european}.
+Differently from the analytical IxI and PxP matrices, SUTs are available as a consistent time series, making them suitable for analyses over time.}

-These tables reflect supply-chain linkages between industries within an economy.
-The classification used for industries in the IOTs is given by SIC codes \citep{ons2009sic} and for products by the Classification of Product by Activity (CPA) \citep{eurostat2015cpa}.
+Industries are classified by SIC codes \citep{ons2009sic} and products by the Classification of Product by Activity (CPA) \citep{eurostat2015cpa}.
 These classifications are fully aligned with each other: at each level of aggregation, the CPA shows the principal products of the industries according to the SIC \citep[paragraph 9.2][]{esa2010european}.\footnote{The European standards refer to NACE (\emph{``nomenclature statistique des activités économiques dans la Communauté européenne''}) codes used at Eurostat, which are equivalent to the SIC used in the UK.}